jimacasaet/VAE-GAN/README.md

 ## Results

-## Recommendations
+## Recommendations and Pitfalls
-While training on the deep learning machines provided, we noticed that the machines were not configured to use `tensorflow-gpu` (i.e. it cannot access NVIDIA cuDNN
+1. While training on the deep learning machines provided, we noticed that the machines were not configured to use `tensorflow-gpu` (i.e. it cannot access NVIDIA cuDNN).